blukatdevelopment/UnchainedWorldsOld/character_creation/classes/thief.md

 thieves' tools to disarm a trap, open a lock, or take the Use An Object action.

 ### Fast Feet
-You consume a hit die to unlock hidden stamina.
+You consume a stamina die to unlock hidden stamina.
 Adrenaline pumps through your veins and you feel faster than normal.
 For this turn, your speed doubles.

 ### Slippery